 We stitch along our 5/8th of an inch line, open out, and press.

 Tah da – that looks much better.
 Take a look front and back and see how that matches up properly now.
 We just have the little triangle on the one edge which we can snip off, and now our two pieces have been sewn back together perfectly.

 Isn't that interesting.

 Why am I telling you this now?
-There is a new skirt pattern coming out very soon that has these type of slanted seams and you'll need to match your stitching lines to sew it correctly or your pieces won't fit together properly.
-Here's just a sneak peak.
+There is a new skirt pattern coming out very soon that has these types of slanted seams and you'll need to match your stitching lines to sew it correctly or your pieces won't fit together properly.
+Here's just a sneak peek.